 Is there a difference among ages?

 Vitamin C needs for guinea pigs differ by their age.
 Younger cavies need more vitamin C than older ones.
-They are growing and developing, so their bodies require more nutrients.
+They are growing and developing, so their bodies require more nutrients, I recommend you to read my premium guide “Before And After Getting Your Puppy“, to get an idea about their body language and noises they make.

 If your pet is larger, they may also require more vitamin C than the average recommended daily amount.